ChandSuma/self-reflection-catalog/README.md

 - How were my work relationships today?
 - How did I treat my co-workers today?
 - How was my relationship with my colleagues today?
   - What can I do to improve the relationship?
+- Would I be pleased with the way I performed at work if I were my manager?
+- Did I make every effort to collaborate with and get along with my coworkers?

 ### Productivity
 - Am I using my time wisely?
 - What am I going to do today?
+- What are my priorities?
 - What were my achievements at work today?
 - What did I learn from work today?
 - How did I carry out my work today?
 - How can I serve, contribute or add value with my work today?
 - Was I productive today?
   - What stopped me from beeing productive?
   - How can I avoid this distraction in the future?
 - What actions or methods could I have done differently today?
 - What tasks did I do today?
   - Were those tasks important?
 - Did I procrastinate today?
 Why (not)?
 - What problems did I encounter today?
   - Did I solve it / them?
 Why or why not and how?
 - Have I avoided a difficult situation today or have I mastered it?
+- What gets me engaged, motivated and excited?
+- What are my unique gifts, skills, strengths or talents?

 ### Financial Independence
 - How much did I spend today / this week / this month?
   - What did I bought?
   - Did I really need that?
   - What reasons made me spend that money?
 - How much did I made today / this week / this month?
 - What did I do towards my goal of financial independence?
 - What did I invest in today / this week / this month?
 - What was my investment income this month?
 - What lessons have I learned about money?
 - Describe your current financial situation.
   - How can I improve my financial situation today and in the future?
   - What brought me there?
 Beliefs, past decisions...?

 ### Achieve Goals
 - What is my goal for the day / week / month / quarter / year?
+- What are three reachable career goals I can set for myself this month / quarter / year?
-- What have i done today to get closer to that goal?
+- What have I done today to get closer to that goal?
 - Has my goal changed and why?
+- What do I want for my life?
+- What are the weaknesses or blind spots I need to watch out for?
+- What can I do to motivate myself to accomplish my goals this year?
+- Do I have goal deadlines?
+Are they realistic and motivating?

 ## Social
 ### Social Interactions
 - Did I care about others?